Adyen/adyen-java-api-library/README.md

 ## Requirements

-* Java 8 or higher
+* Java 8 or higher.
+Java 11 is not yet supported.

 ## Installation